What is Antique Sound Workshop?

 Mollenhauer redesigned their Kynsecker series of reproduction renaissance recorders for 2018.
 These new models are in stock for immediate delivery.
 We are selling out our few remaining original Kynsecker models at a 20% discount as long as current supplies last.
-The bass and greatbass are already sold out, but we have limited supplies of the piccolo through tenor models in maple still available.
+Most models are already sold out, but we have a very few of the maple models stiall available.
 This is a unique opportunity to acquire these fine renaissance recorders at bargain prices.

 We are pleased to announce the availability of the all-new Zen-On Model G-1A Bressan copy baroque reproduction alto recorder.
 This fine instrument is, quite simply, the most musical plastic recorder we have yet played, and we are giving it our highest recommendation for customers seeking an inexpensive yet rewarding plastic alto recorder.
 It has already become our best-selling plastic alto recorder in a very short period of time.
 Additional design and performance information is available here on our website.
 We have worked our way through the backlog of preorders and these instruments can now be delivered within one week from receipt of order.
 Please place your orders for this instrument via our ASW Order Form.
 We are not able to accept telephone or E-mail orders for plastic recorders, nor can we answer individual inquiries about them if we are to continue to provide without charge our custom-tuning service that in fact far exceeds the actual cost of the instrument.
 We are able to service just a few of these instruments each day in addition to our regular workshop schedule.
 Thank you for your understanding and cooperation.